obi-ontology/obi-ontology.org/index.md

 ## Documentation

-The [OBI Wiki](https://github.com/obi-ontology/obi/wiki) includes documentation on the use and development of OBI.
+The [Documentation](/docs) section includes documentation on the use and development of OBI.
 Like OBI, the wiki is under development and we encourage contributions.

 ## Request a Term

-Please see our [term guidelines](/page/OBI_term_guidelines) for information on how to request a new term, or request changes to an existing term.
+Please see our [term guidelines](/term-guidelines) for information on how to request a new term, or request changes to an existing term.

 ## Report a Problem